gmireles210/java-fundamentals/README.md

 - https://github.com/sergeyvoytov/bitmap-transformer

 # Lab 6
+## Part 1
 - I worked with Serge today on this lab and used online resources as well
 - Create a restaurant class
 - Created a review class
 - Create the review class about a restaurant
 - Lastly added an add review
 - Did not get to stretch goals

+## Part 2
+- I created new classes for shop, theater, and theater review
+- In conjunction with those classes, I created test for each
+- I refactored the existing code show data could be shared across via inheritance
+- Tests all checked out and really found out how much Java hates differing spaces between messages (expected and actual)